 Ronnie Nunn (born in Brooklyn, New York) is a former professional basketball referee in the National Basketball Association (NBA) for nineteen seasons and served for five years as the league's Director of Officials.
-During his administrative tenure, he was host of Making the Call With Ronnie Nunn on NBA TV.
+During his administrative tenure, he was a co-host of Making the Call With Ronnie Nunn on NBA TV.
 He officiated 1,134 regular season, 73 playoffs, four NBA Finals games (1998 - 2002), and the 1996 NBA All-Star Game.

-Nunn continues his career in basketball by serving as a consultant to the Euroleague, the National Basketball League of Australia and assists as the VP Basketball Ops of The Basketball League (TBL), a newly established USA pro basketball league.
-His NunnBetterRefs Camps (nunnbetterrefs.com) provide instruction, training and development for enhancing the performance of basketball officials.
+Nunn continues his career in basketball by serving as a consultant to the Euroleague, the National Basketball League of Australia and assists as the VP Basketball Ops of The Basketball League (TBL), a newly established USA minor pro basketball league.
+His NunnBetterRefs Camps (www.nunnbetterrefs.com) provide instruction, training and development for enhancing the performance of basketball officials.

 Nunn attended Brooklyn Technical High School where he was an All City Basketball player and All City Honorable Mention Baseball player and later attended George Washington University.
 He was inducted into the GWU Basketball Hall of Fame as well as being a member of GWU's Basketball All Century Team.
-After college, he played two seasons of professional basketball for Leon of the National Basketball Circuit in Mexico and named by the Mexico press as the North American player of the decade during the 70's.
-He was a member of three NBA team camps, the ABA Denver Rockets Camp, the NBA New Jersey Nets and New York Knicks training camps.
-Nunn became a ten year Special Education Teacher and Administrator and later became a Pace University Assistant Basketball Coach from 1978-82 before being appointed to the NBA Officiating staff in 1984.
+After college, he played two seasons of professional basketball for Leon of the National Basketball Circuit in Mexico and named by the Mexico press as the North American player of the decade during the 70's having only played two seasons before injury sidelined him.

-NunnBetterRefs and Staff
+NunnBetterRefs & Staff

 The NunnBetterRefs Camp is led by Ronnie Nunn and is highly supported by an outstanding group of clinicians, instructors and guests that have been involved in professional and amateur basketball since their initial roots with the NBA ProAm to amateur and professional status as referees, NBA and NCAA observers.

-Those techniques are introduced and displayed to officials to improve their identifications of foul & no foul maneuvers that players can insert into their offensive and defensive game.
+His innovative NewHoopsIQ program targets hands-on methodologies for players and coaches on how to reduce unnecessary player fouling.
+Those techniques are introduced and displayed to officials to improve their ability to identify fouls /no foul maneuvers that players insert into their offensive / defensive game.